Software development best practices

 Time for reading: 11 min

-When MPAs react to your input or has to display some new content, it requests a new HTML page from the server.
+Now, let’s go a bit more technical.
+When traditional applications react to your input or has to display some new content, it requests a new HTML page from the server.
 After receiving the markup, the browser renders the new page causing it to reload.

 AJAX (Asynchronous JavaScript and XML) allows web applications to refresh only a part of a page.